GavinPacini/eip-address_digest_as_emojis/eip-address_digest_as_emojis.md

 Outputs:
 0️⃣ 🚦 🎬 👕

-Which could look something like this in Metamask (mockup):
+Which could look something like this in Metamask:
 ![Metamask Mockup with Emoji Digest](./assets/metamask-mockup.jpg)

 Or on a hardware wallet:
 ![Hardware Wallet Mockup with Emoji Digest](./assets/ledger-mockup.jpg)

 ## Security Considerations